dunhamsteve/aoc2022/README.md

 I got this working well enough, but I'd like to come up with a strategy to skip rows, so part 2 doesn't take 30s.

+**Day 16**

+The night of, I got a part 1 solution in lean, but the eg.txt was off by one.
+I reworked it to prepare for part 2, fixing eg.txt and breaking input.txt.
+Two things needed to happen, continue when we hit an end, until the "estimate" is below our best score.
+And fix a bug in estimate that was deprioritizing a local valve (after I separated move / open)

+Oof.
+So the 1651 vs 1650 thing, which I regressed, was having to keep the open and step separate.
+I didn't get code that did both.
+I barely got part2 working.
+It's taking 3 min 22 seconds to run, after I compile it.
+I think I need a better estimation function, and maybe I can manage the size that state grows better.

 ## Rust Notes